1. Socialive Support Center

 Upload Speed

-Upload speed refers to the speed your internet connection can allow data to be sent from your devices to the internet.
+Upload speed refers to the speed of your internet connection can allow data to be sent from your devices to the internet.

 V